The ribbon category of representations of a crossed module: Characters on representations of a crossed module of finite groups

 \subsection{The structure of the vector space of characters of a crossed module}

-As for representations of finite groups, the representations of crossed modules of finite groups carry a character theory.
+Similarly to representations of a finite group, representations of a crossed module of finite groups carry a character theory.
 The concept was first introduced by P. Bantay in \cite{B}.
-He gives the following definition, which is a direct generalization of the theory of characters for finite group representations.
+P. Bantay gives the following definition, which is a direct generalization of the theory of characters for representations of a finite group.

-\begin{Definition}[Characters of crossed modules of finite groups \cite{B}] Let $X=(G,H,\mu,\gamma)$ be a crossed module of finite groups, and $(V,P,Q)$ an object in $\mM(X)_{\textbf{Fd}}.$ The character of $(V,P,Q)$ is the $\Cc$ valued function
+\begin{Definition}[Characters of crossed modules of finite groups \cite{B}] Let $\xX=(G,X,\mu,\partial)$ be a crossed module of finite groups, and $(V,P,Q)$ an object in $\mM(\xX).$ The character of $(V,P,Q)$ is the $\Cc$ valued function

-This expression is invariant up to isomorphisms of representations of $X$. \end{Definition}
+This expression is invariant up to isomorphism of representations of $\xX$. \end{Definition}